-A permit fee is charged for issuance of a hazardous use permit for the storage sale offer for sale or exposure for sale of any fireworks ($1000 wholesaler/$500 retailer).
+A permit fee is charged for issuance of a hazardous use permit for the storage sale offer for sale or exposure for sale of any fireworks (see Code Compliance Manual for current fee schedule).
 This permit fee may be waived for a charitable religious or fraternal organization upon application and approval of the Board of County Supervisors.
 This waiver of permit fee in no way exempts the organization from the requirements of obtaining a permit or from the regulations governing the use sale or storage of fireworks.

 Sparklers fountains Pharaoh’s serpents caps for pistols and pinwheels (commonly known as whirligigs) spinning jennies or other similar fireworks approved by the Fire Marshal are permissible.
 Any such fireworks which explode emit flame or sparks to a distance greater than 12 feet rise into the air or travel laterally or perform as a projectile or fire projectiles other than sparks are prohibited.
 All illegal fireworks will be confiscated and the person responsible may be charged with violation of County or state laws.
 Permissible fireworks shall have a hard-coated or slow burning fuse at least 1 1/2 inches long with a burning rate of not less than four (4) seconds.
 Quick match fuses are prohibited.
 Such permissible fireworks shall be used only on private property with the approval of the owner of the property.